torvalds/linux/Documentation/sound/soc/dapm.rst

 ===========

-Dynamic Audio Power Management (DAPM) is designed to allow portable Linux devices to use the minimum amount of power within the audio subsystem at all times.
+Dynamic Audio Power Management (DAPM) is designed to allow portable GNU/Linux devices to use the minimum amount of power within the audio subsystem at all times.
 It is independent of other kernel power management frameworks and, as such, can easily co-exist with them.